2020 Board of New Mexico Evaluators

 Nancy Hood, PhD

 Nancy Hood has almost 20 years of experience planning and evaluating multi-faceted efforts to improve public health, behavioral health, affordable housing, workforce development, and intergenerational poverty.
 She has worked in local and federal government, academic, and nonprofit settings in New Mexico, Colorado, Ohio, and Georgia.
 Her passion is to help organizations integrate data collection into practice and use data to improve service delivery and outcomes for participants and communities.
-Nancy is Senior Evaluator at Apex, an evaluation firm in Albuquerque, New Mexico.
+Nancy is Director of Research and Evaluation at the University of New Mexico ECHO Institute.
 She has a Master's degree in public health from Emory University and a Ph.D. in public health from Ohio State University with a focus on health promotion, research methods, and biostatistics.
 She has served on the board of New Mexico Evaluators for three years.

 Kathryn Lowerre, PhD, MPH